|1874 Bird's-Eye View of Pittsburgh, Otto Krebs|

 |1900 G. M. Hopkins map of Pittsburgh|

-By 1910, plat maps don't indicate that this section of land along the Allegheny River between 34th and 40th Streets had a separate name.
-Wainwright's Island was gone...but not forgotten.
+By 1910, plat maps don't even indicate that this section of land along the Allegheny River between 34th and 40th Streets had a separate name.
+So Wainwright's Island was gone...but not forgotten.
 In 1906, the industries occupying the strip of land over the former channel became involved in a protracted contest with the City of Pittsburgh over who actually owned the in-filled channel bed.
 The land being disputed was estimated to be about 100 feet wide and 4000 feet long.
 The City claimed incontestable ownership and viewed the corporations using the land as tenants.
 Off and on from 1906 through 1919, the City demanded that the companies either pay rent, submit a bid to purchase the land they occupied, or else vacate it.
 The Baltimore & Ohio Railroad/Junction Railroad, US Steel Company, and Allegheny Valley Railroad Company all leased parts of the former Wainwright Island from the city's main tenant, the Denny estate, which did concede city ownership.
 In all the articles related to these disputes, the land was still referenced as Wainwright's Island (give or take an apostrophe).
 The former island was still present in living memories of that era.
-The fact that Wainwright descendants were prominent figures in turn-of-the-last-century Lawrenceville probably helped with that as well.
+The fact that Wainwright descendants were prominent figures in turn-of-the-last-century Lawrenceville probably helped keep the former island's memory alive, too.

 The Case of the Missing Island II: Killbuck or Smoky Island